Start with the checklist before the first season gets too big.

 Buyer paths

-Start with one buying problem, not the whole lifestyle.
+Start with one buying problem, not the whole life.

 Chicken setup